MadeByBalaji/blog/_posts/2025-10-08-string-helper-func-GG.md

 description: String Helper Functions
 date: 2025-10-08 15:21:00 -0530
 categories: [Geeky Gossip]
-tags: [protocol,interview,revision]
+tags: [protocol,interview,revision,string,c]
 image:
-  path: /assets/img/blog/2025/3Protocol.png
+  path: /assets/img/blog/2025/StringHelperFunction.png
-  lqip: /assets/img/blog/2025/3Protocol.png
+  lqip: /assets/img/blog/2025/StringHelperFunction.png
 ---

-Perfect, let‚Äôs do a **quick recap of important C string helper functions** from `<string.h>`.
+let‚Äôs do a **quick recap of important C string helper functions** from `<string.h>`.
 These are the ones you‚Äôll actually use a lot in firmware / interviews.

 ---